 /

-LVCC Booth Rental vs Custom Build: How Exhibitors Should Decide
+Exhibit Rental vs Custom Build at LVCC: How Exhibitors Should Decide

-LVCC Booth Rental vs Custom Build: How Exhibitors Should Decide
+Exhibit Rental vs Custom Build at LVCC: How Exhibitors Should Decide

 Published:

-Should exhibitors choose booth rental or custom build at LVCC?
+Should exhibitors choose exhibit rental or custom build at LVCC?

 Start With the LVCC Show Environment

-A booth at LVCC needs to be planned around the actual show environment, not only the booth size.
+A booth at LVCC should be planned around the show environment first, not just the booth size.

-That is why Las Vegas Convention Center booth planning should begin with the show’s product display needs, aisle traffic, move-in timing, and visitor behavior.
+That is why Las Vegas Convention Center booth planning should begin with a simple question:

-What does the booth need to support at LVCC
+What does the booth need to support on the LVCC show floor?

-If the answer is a clear branded presentation with counters and meetings, rental may work well.
-If the answer includes vehicles, large island structures, multiple screen demos, or custom product displays, custom build may be stronger.
+If the booth mainly needs a clear branded presentation with counters, graphics, screens, and meetings, exhibit rental may be enough.
+If the booth needs vehicles, large island structures, multiple demo zones, custom product displays, or tighter installation control, a custom build may be the better route.

 When LVCC Booth Rental Makes Sense